Estimation and inference for the Wasserstein distance between mixing measures in topic models: Inference for the Wasserstein distance between mixing measures in topic models, under the General Regime

 The next natural step is to construct a new estimator, by removing the bias of $\wh \alpha$.
 We let $\wh V$ be a matrix that will be defined shortly, and denote by $\wh V^{+}$ its generalized inverse.
 Define

 and observe that it satisfies

 a decomposition that no longer contains the possibly non-vanishing bias term $\Psi(\wh\alpha)$ in (\ref{bias-in}).
-The (lengthy) proof of \cref{thm_asn} stated below shows that, indeed, after appropriate scaling, the first term in the right hand side of (\ref{bias-out}) vanishes asymptotically, and the second one has a Gaussian limit, as soon as $\wh V$ is appropriately chosen.
-Our construction of $\wt \alpha$ in \eqref{def_alpha_td} has the flavor of a Newton-Raphson one-step correction of $\wh \alpha$ (see, \cite{LeCam1990}), relative to the estimating equation $ \Psi (\alpha) = 0$.
+The (lengthy) proof of \cref{thm_asn} stated in \cite{supplement} shows that, indeed, after appropriate scaling, the first term in the right hand side of (\ref{bias-out}) vanishes asymptotically, and the second one has a Gaussian limit, as soon as $\wh V$ is appropriately chosen.

 As mentioned above, the choice of $\wh V$ is crucial for obtaining the desired asymptotic limit, and is given by

 This choice is motivated by using $\Sigma:=\Sigma^{(i)}$ defined in \eqref{def_Sigma_i} as a benchmark for the asymptotic covariance matrix of the limit, as we would like that the new estimator $\wt \alpha$ not only be valid in the General Regime, but also not lose the asymptotic efficiency of the MLE, in the Classical Regime.
 Indeed, the proof of \cref{thm_asn} shows that the asymptotic covariance matrix of $\sqrt{N} \wh V^+\Psi (\alpha_*)$ is nothing but $\Sigma$.
 Notably, from the decomposition in \eqref{bias-out}, it would be tempting to use $\wt V$, given by (\ref{def_V_td}), with $\alpha_*$ replaced by $\wh \alpha$, instead of $\wh V$.
 However, although this matrix has the desired asymptotic behavior, we find in our simulations that its finite sample performance relative to $\wh V$ is sub-par.